 It is the employee's responsibility to report suspected breaches of security policy without delay to their line manager and to the ICT team.
+If you are unsure, please contact ICT.

 All breaches of this policy will be investigated.
 Where investigations reveal misconduct, disciplinary action may follow in line with the Council's disciplinary procedures.